VoHieu2402/PGPortfolio_VNStocks/README.md

 ### File Structure

 - <b>data/torch_tensor_vn_stocks</b>: The training dataset spans from January 1, 2015, to June 1, 2023, while the testing dataset covers the period from June 1, 2023, to December 19, 2023.
-Historical Open-High-Low (OHL) data serves as the representation of the market state in our approach.
-The chosen lag is 3O previous time steps (equivalent to one month)
+Historical Close-High-Low (CHL) data serves as the representation of the market state in our approach.
+The chosen lag is 30 previous time steps (equivalent to one month)
     - <b>state_tensor_pf_vnstocks_train.pt</b>: A PyTorch tensor that holds information about the state of 14 different stocks for training.
 It undergoes processing as described in the original paper.
 It has shape: <i>(batch_size, num_features, num_stocks, num_lags)</i>
     - <b>state_tensor_pf_vnstocks_test.pt</b>: A PyTorch tensor that holds information about the state of 14 different stocks for testing.
 It undergoes processing as described in the original paper.
 It has shape: <i>(batch_size, num_features, num_stocks, num_lags)</i>
     - <b>state_tensor_pf_VNI_train.pt</b>: A PyTorch tensor that holds information about the state of the benchmark (VN Index) for training.
 It undergoes processing as described in the original paper.
 It has shape: <i>(batch_size, num_features, 1, num_lags)</i>